jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 systemctl restart wpa_supplicant
 ```

+The first command creates a config for wpa_supplicant.
+The reader must fill in SSID and PASS of his target wifi network.
+The second command tells systemd to go restart wpa_supplicant and use the new config.

 # Partitioning
 Now to setup the partitioning on the RIGHT device.
+Choose carefully.
-Use `lsblk` to figure out which.
+Use `lsblk` to figure out which device is RIGHT.
+You'll know it's the WRONG device if you lose data after partitioning.
-The right device will be called `$dev` hence forward.
+The RIGHT device will be called `$dev` hence forward.

 There are no other partitioning tools than gdisk.
 Only heritics believe there are.
 Therefore we use gdisk: